Fangkoukou/Parameterized-PINN-toolkit/pdes/ACCH/README.md

 3.  **Analyze the Results:** Once training is complete, run the cells in `validation.ipynb` to see a detailed performance analysis of the model you just trained, some sample plots are stored inside plots.

 4. Unfortunately, a detailed tutorial on how to write `model.py`, `residual.py`, `train.ipynb` and `validation.ipynb`is currently unavailable.
+However, they are not challenging and serves as a great base and should not be hard to understand with all the comments provided.
+We will provide a tutorial in the future after a (potentially) major revision of the src files that hopefully leads to decent performance gains and improved flexibility.